Merzasphor/MWSE/docs/source/types/niCamera.md

 ### `parent`

+*Read-only*.
 The object's parent.
 It may not have one if it is not attached to the scene.

 **Returns**: